 Myth 11: Don’t expect too much local culture

-For the record, dissing Readers Digest is not something I ever thought I’d be doing – I have too much respect for them…..but this was something I just couldn’t let stand.
+For the record, dissing Readers Digest is not something I ever thought I’d be doing – I have too much respect for them…..but their article full of misinformation was something I just couldn’t let stand.

 While we would never discourage anyone from planning whatever style of travel suits them – and we know that all-inclusive travel isn’t for everyone – we believe that those who haven’t yet tried an all-inclusive resort deserve to know the truth before they make a decision.